-Cradle cap is a greasy, yellowish, scaly rash that appears in patches on the scalps of young infants.
-It is very common, and it normally appears within the first 3 months of life.
+The condition is very common, and generally appears within the first 3 months of life.
 It is normally safe, and it rarely causes the infant any discomfort.

 Cradle cap is also known as crusta lacteal, honeycomb disease, milk crust, pityriasis capitis, and infantile seborrhoeic dermatitis.